KharbandaBhavy/UPES-Semester-2/README.md

 - Lab Exercise-4: To implement Banker's Algorithm and use of Semaphores(Producer Consumer Problem).
 - Lab Exercise-5: To implement memory management techniques using paging and segmentation technique.

+## Data Structures Lab 😵
+### Approximate idea of Experiments for Data Structures folder.
+Although, the doc of detailed problem statements is also added in the folder.